SupremeDeity/next_api_reference/README.md

 This project aims to generate an API Reference of [Route Handler] found in `NextJS 13`.

-Currently the aim is two provide atleast 2 generators:
+Currently the aim is to provide atleast 2 generators:

 - JSON
 - Static HTML reference